All you must know

 - pass all the safety assessments relevant to the airline (IOSA, EU Black List) and the home country (such as USOAP, IASA) with top ratings

-- be uninvolved of any systemic operational risks such as seasonal bad weather conditions, topography or many ocean routes, and
+- be uninvolved in any systemic operational risks such as seasonal bad weather conditions, topography, or many ocean routes, and

 All parameters combined are 33, which make up the entire Risk Index.
 This means 366 % more criteria than before.

-What does the JACDEC Risk-Index tells me as a passenger ?
+What does the JACDEC Risk-Index tell me as a passenger?

 We all are dealing with any number of risks in our everyday lives and in particular when it comes to air travel.
 The new Risk-Index is built around the perspective of a passenger who intends to distinguish airlines by their existent level of safety risks rather than their ratio between bygone accidents and flight performance.
-So we broadened out viewpoint and gather all available criteria which impact the safety of commercial aviation in any way.
+So we broadened our viewpoint and gathered all available criteria that impact the safety of commercial aviation in any way.

 The new Risk-Index expresses the quintessence of all available criteria influencing the safety of a flight.

-A crucial section of our safety assessment are environmental factors such as the quality of safety oversight of a country a certain operator (airline) is based in.
+A crucial section of our safety assessment is about environmental factors such as the quality of safety oversight of the country a certain operator (airline) is based in.
 One lesson of our now decade-long experience in aviation safety analysis is the following: There is a direct correlation between the safety of an airline and the competence and transparency of the regulating authorities.

-In particular, it is investigated how a country is able to meet and maintain defined standards of aviation safety.
+In particular, it investigates how a country is able to meet and maintain defined standards of aviation safety.
 [USOAP Website]

 The results of this investigation will be published on a website and can be viewed by everyone.

-While countries like the USA, the UK, Canada, France or Australia took the lead and implemented an exemplary system of reporting, investigation and publishing of any relevant safety cases regardless whether the major flag carriers are involved or not.
-Also, Brazil, Colombia, South Africa, Germany, Indonesia, Japan, Taiwan and the Scandinavian countries have a comparably high level of transparency resulting in a positive in impact to our Index calculations.
+Countries like the USA, the UK, Canada, France and Australia took the lead and implemented an exemplary system of reporting, investigation, and publishing of any relevant safety cases regardless of whether the major flag carriers are involved or not.
+Also, Brazil, Colombia, South Africa, Germany, Indonesia, Japan, Taiwan, and the Scandinavian countries have a comparably high level of transparency resulting in a positive impact on our Index calculations.
 Countries that do not or only sporadically publish accident investigations, got a lower rating, such as China, Malaysia, Thailand, and Turkey.

 The results of this investigation will be published on a website and can be viewed by everyone.